Cruikshanks/freakin-shipit/README.md

 The way this works is **Shipit** is ssh'ing to the target machine and running commands remotely.
 The first thing it does is clone the targetted repo to the `workspace`.
 Once down it will create a release folder and copy the files into it ignoring those listed in your config.

+Whilst doing this our custom task `npm-verify()` will be called to verify the contents of the npm cache folder as a preventitive to issues with `npm -i`.

 The add-on [shipit-npm](https://github.com/callerc1/shipit-npm) then kicks in and runs `npm -i` to install your dependencies. **Shipit** will then create a symlink between the `current` folder and the newly created folder in `releases`.

 Finally it finishes with some clean up, deleting the workspace folder plus any old release folders, after which it emits the event `deployed`.

 This is when the custom tasks in `shipitfile.js` are called.
+In our case we

+- Copy `pm2.config` from the deployment server to the target server, into the root deployment folder.
+We have to start the app with a **pm2** config file in order to support [Capistrano like deployments](http://pm2.keymetrics.io/docs/tutorials/capistrano-like-deployments)
-In our case we'll first try to reload the app via [pm2](http://pm2.keymetrics.io/) which if it errors, we assume we instead need to tell **pm2** to start the app.
+- Attempt to reload the app via [pm2](http://pm2.keymetrics.io/)
+- If that errors, we assume its because we have not started the app so instead tell **pm2** to do so

 ## Contributing